Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 - Try `@terminal` agent by typing the following in the chat window:

     ```md
-    @terminal how to run the application
+    @terminal how do I run the application?
     ```

-- GitHub Copilot will tell that it needs more information:
+- GitHub Copilot might tell you a simple command or that it needs more information `dotnet run`

-    ```md
-    I'm sorry, but I need more information about your application.
-Could you please specify the programming language or the command usually used to run your application?
-    ```

 > [!NOTE]
 > `@terminal` agent is used to help navigate the terminal and does not have the context of the codebase.
 It is used to answer generic questions about how to do things in the terminal.